Solutions-Nitriques/jQuery-sizing/README.md

 Version: 2.0.0

-#### Collection of function that performs specific sizing such as making the same size or resizing according to a certain ratio
+#### Collection of functions that performs specific sizing operations such as making element the same size of the reference or resizing according to a certain ratio and algorithm.

 The vocabulary used in this project is the same as defined by Apple by its [UIViewContentMode](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIView_Class/UIView/UIView.html) enumeration.
-Following the same principle, this bundle offers methods such as `scaleToFill`, `scaleAspectFit` and `scaleAspectFill`.
+Following this principle, this bundle offers methods such as `scaleToFill`, `scaleAspectFit` and `scaleAspectFill`.
-Those methods accepts a position parameter in order to offer the positioning abilities of UIViewContentMode.
+Those methods accepts a `position` option in order to offer the positioning abilities of UIViewContentMode.
-This behavior can also be acheived via it's own implementation, *i.e.* with the `autoPosition` method.
+This behavior can also be achieved via it's own implementation, *i.e.* with the `autoPosition` method.

 A good documentation is nice, but hard to maintain.
 Having the documentation into the code is a way of forcing programmers to maintain it while working on it.